 Buy a Kouigin-Amann at the markets in Dinard

-Dinard’s market is famous in the area with locals living over in St Malo popping over on Saturday’s to sotkc up with fresh fruit, vegetables, plants, fish, meat and more.
+Dinard’s market is famous in the area with locals living over in St Malo popping over on Saturday’s to stock up with fresh fruit, vegetables, plants, fish, meat and more.

 I love, love, love browsing markets and this one was no exception.
-There’s just so much colour in the fruit and vegetables, and the seafood and meat looks so good!
+There’s just so much colour in the fruit and vegetables, and the seafood and meat look so good!

-If you’re in the mood for lobster then make sure you pop by the lobster stall outside where you pick your (live) lobster and then carry on with your shopping and exploring whislst the guys prepare and cook it for you.
+If you’re in the mood for lobster then make sure you pop by the lobster stall.
+Here you pick your (live) lobster and then carry on with your shopping and exploring.
+In the meantime, the guys prepare and cook it for you.

 But if there’s one thing you simply can’t miss it’s got to be a Kouigin-Amann!
-I’d never heard of this sweet Breton cake before but now that I’ve tasted it once I can’t get enough of it.
+I’d never heard of this sweet Breton cake before.
+Now I can’t get enough of it.
 The Kouigin-Amann is a round crusty cake made from bread dough with layers of butter and sugar folded into it.
 It’s basically just butter and sugar but it’s so, so good.

 Take a tour of St Malo with Corinne

 Corinne took us on a tour of St Malo explaining the town’s very interesting history.
-I’m not normally one for walking tours, and have been known to ditch walking tours a few minutes in (Lima walking tour I’m looking at you) but Corinne’s tour was extremeley interesting.
+I’m not normally one for walking tours and have been known to ditch walking tours a few minutes in (Lima walking tour I’m looking at you) but Corinne’s tour was extremely interesting.

 I won’t ruin it all for you but when your tour guide tells you about how dogs were kept locked up during the day, without food to make them starving and then released at night with the intention of tearing about intruders you know you’re in for a good tour.